Boundary bound states and integrable Wilson loops in ABJM: Reflection from a boundary with a degree of freedom

 In the case of $\kappa$, it is directly related to the energy of the boundary degree of freedom by

-In contrast, $\eta_2$ is not physically relevant.
+In contrast, although we keep it for completeness of the mathematical solution to the BYBE, $\eta_2$ is not physically relevant.
 First, it does not affect the energy or other central charges of the boundary degree of freedom.
-Second, although some components of the reflection matrix do depend on it, $\eta_2$ does not enter in the Bethe-Yang equations, ensuring the spectrum is independent of this parameter.
+Second, although some components of the reflection matrix do depend on it, $\eta_2$ does not enter the Bethe-Yang equations, ensuring the spectrum is independent of this parameter.
+For example, when all the magnons in the state have the same flavour, one of $A_B$, $D^1_B$ or $D^6_B$ will appear in the Bethe-Yang equations, and they are all independent of $\eta_2$.
+For a more general state, the formulation of a nested Bethe ansatz would be necessary.
+Although this is beyond the scope of the present article, a simple analysis of how the reflection matrix components scale with $\eta_2$ shows that level II reflection factors will also be independent of $\eta_2$\footnote{To determine level II reflection factors $R_{II}^\alpha(y)$, one would need to solve compatibility conditions similar to those in eqs.
+(41) and (42) of \cite{Correa:2009dm}.
+Since $H^\alpha_B$ and $K^\alpha_B$ are independent of $\eta_2$ and $L^\alpha_B\propto \eta_2$ while $G^\alpha_B\propto 1/\eta_2$, the compatibility conditions would be solved with $R_{II}^\alpha(y)$ independent of $\eta_2$.}.
 Another way to see that $\eta_2$ is unphysical is to note it appears as a multiplicative factor in certain specific components of the reflection matrix: when the boundary degree of freedom changes from bosonic to fermionic the reflection amplitude is proportional to $\eta_2$, whereas the opposite process is proportional to $1/\eta_2$.
 Thus, these factors can be simply removed by redefining the relative normalization between the bosonic and fermionic states at the boundary.

 Let us now focus on our concrete realization of a magnon at the boundary of an ABJM Wilson loop spin chain.
 The binding energy of such boundary degree of freedom is \eqref{exactenergypole}, and to reproduce it with \eqref {Energykappa}, the choice of $\kappa$ should be